Secure-Embedded-Systems/woot2025-GlitchGluck/example3/fault-free/README.md

   Includes the simulation data for the incorrect PIN entry scenario.

 - `pin5-incorrect-pin-dstg/`
-  Contains the DSTG results for the incorrect PIN entry.
+  Contains the DSTGs for the incorrect PIN entry.

 - `pin5-incorrect-pin-fis/`
   Documents the Fault Injection State (FIS) derived from the incorrect PIN experiment.